JennyJohnson78/stocks_analysis/README.md

 ```
 Cells(4 + i, 3).Value = (tickerEndingPrices(i) / tickerStartingPrices(i)) - 1
 ```
 showing if the stock gained value or lost value.
 Green signifies an increase in value, while red signifies a decrease in value.
+From the data, it can be determined that more stocks increased in value in 2017, with only the stock "TERP" losing value.
+The top stocks for 2017 were "DQ" and "SEDG".
+However, in 2018, most stocks lost value and are "in the red".
+Only "ENPH" and "RUN" gained value, with "DQ", the stock Steve's clients were originally interested in.
+Due to our finidings, it would be beneficial to share this information with his clients and suggest a different stock to invest in, perhaps "RUN", which is the only stock that gained value from 2017 to 2018.